 The Dog Who Came to Dinner - (Get Smart) My first fanfic.
 F3 is based on my own Siamese cat.
 Believe it or not, I have had so many people think she was a Chihuahua dog, that I had to put it in the story.

 About me: I am an Orthodox Christian.
 I am strongly pro-life.
-I am conservative in politics, leaning toward the Libertarians, except in matters of morals.
+I am conservative in politics, leaning toward the Constitution Party.
 I am pro Constitution and pro second amendment.
 I am concerned about retaining our Consitutional rights.
 I am against racism and anti-Christian/anti-religious movements which would take away our religious freedom.
 As the Bible says: "Blessed is the nation whose God is the Lord."

 My story "Le Visage d'un Fantome" is dedicated to the memory of Leonidas (Lon) Chaney, (1883 - 1930), the Man of a Thousand Faces.
 I hope my Phantom story is a tribute to this man who was an innovator in the art of makeup and characterization in early film.
 Rest in peace, Lon.
 We love you.